OpenTTD/website/_posts/2024-02-17-social-integration.md

 ## Security is a thing

 Content uploaded to BaNaNaS is executed in the game via sandboxes: nobody can read files on your computer, make network connections, or anything like that.
-They can only do things we allow the addons, which is a very restrictive set of actions.
+They can only do things we allow the addons to do, which is a very restrictive set of actions.

 This is a lot harder for a plugin system that integrates with platforms like Steam, Discord, GOG Galaxy, etc.
 We can't sandbox those really, as they have to be native binaries (executables) that run on the player's system.